ethereum/go-ethereum/README.md

 Specifying the `--testnet` flag, however, will reconfigure your `geth` instance a bit:

+ * Instead of connecting the main Ethereum network, the client will connect to the Goerli test network, which uses different P2P bootnodes, different network IDs and genesis states.
- * Instead of using the default data directory (`~/.ethereum` on Linux for example), `geth` will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
-Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `geth attach` will try to attach to a production node endpoint by default.
-E.g.
+ * Instead of using the default data directory (`~/.ethereum` on Linux for example), `geth` will nest itself one level deeper into a `goerli` subfolder (`~/.ethereum/goerli` on Linux).
+Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `geth attach` will try to attach to a production node endpoint by default, e.g.,
-   `geth attach <datadir>/testnet/geth.ipc`.
+   `geth attach <datadir>/goerli/geth.ipc`.
 Windows users are not affected by this.
- * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing over between the main network and test network, you should make sure to always